-Group B strep is a bacterium that normally lives in the intestinal and urinary tracts and is commonly found in vaginal and/or rectal areas.
-GBS can sometimes cause illness in newborn babies, pregnant women, elderly adults, and adults with chronic medical conditions (eg, diabetes, liver disease, cancer).
+Group B strep is a bacterium that is commonly found in vaginal and/or rectal areas.
+GBS can sometimes cause illness in newborn babies, pregnant women, elderly adults, and adults with chronic medical conditions like diabetes, liver disease, and cancer.

 This infection is generally easy to treat in adults.
-But, for newborn babies, it can lead to life-threatening infections, such as sepsis (blood infection) and meningitis (infection of the fluid and lining surrounding the brain).
-In very rare instances, babies who have had meningitis can develop long-term problems, such as hearing and/or vision loss or learning disabilities, and they can even die if the infection is left untreated.
+But, for newborn babies, it can lead to life-threatening infections, such as sepsis (blood infection) and, rarely, meningitis (infection of the fluid and lining surrounding the brain).
+Babies who have had meningitis can develop long-term problems, such as hearing and/or vision loss or learning disabilities, and they can even die if the infection is left untreated.

 Newborn babies become infected with GBS in three ways:

-Fortunately, not all babies who are exposed to the bacteria will become infected.
+Fortunately, most babies who are exposed to the bacteria will not become infected.

 GBS is present in about 25% of all healthy adult women.
 Not all women with the bacteria will pass it on.
-The following factors suggest that steps need to be taken to reduce the risk of passing the GBS bacteria to the baby:
+Factors that may increase your risk of passing GBS bacteria to your baby include:

 Usually, the pregnant woman has no symptoms of GBS.
 In pregnant women, GBS infections can cause infection of the uterine lining or amniotic fluid and can lead to a miscarriage.
 Two forms of infection occur in newborns.

-This produces illness soon after birth, usually within the first 24-48 hours.
-Problems can include sepsis, pneumonia , and meningitis.
+This produces illness soon after birth, usually within the first 24-48 hours, but may be up to 7 days.
+Problems can include sepsis, pneumonia, and meningitis.